ProjectPythia/cmip6-cookbook/README.md

 ### Foundations

-This section includes three variations of downloading CMIP6 data from cloud storage.
+This section includes three variations of accessing CMIP6 data from cloud storage.

 ### Example workflows